ydb-platform/ydb/ydb/docs/en/core/getting_started/self_hosted/_includes/ydb_local.md

 # Running {{ ydb-short-name }} from a binary file

-This section describes how to deploy a local {{ ydb-short-name }} cluster using a compiled binary file.
+This section describes how to deploy a local single-node {{ ydb-short-name }} cluster using a compiled binary file.
 Currently, the system **only supports builds for Linux**.
 Support for Windows and MacOS builds will be added later.

 ## Connection parameters {#conn}